tingyusu1786/tingyusu1786/README.md

 - 👋 Hi, I’m @tingyusu1786
-- 🌱 I’m currently learning HTML, CSS and JavaScript in AppWorks School
+- 🌱 I’m currently learning to be a frontend developer in AppWorks School
 - 🎧 I listen to techno when I code

 <!---